 Throughout Years One and Two, children develop fundamental movement skills, become increasingly competent and confident and access a broad range of opportunities to extend their agility, balance and coordination, individually and with others.
 They develop their ability to engage in competitive (both against self and against others) and co-operative physical activities, in a range of increasingly challenging situations.

 Pupils are taught to master basic movements including running, jumping, throwing and catching, as well as developing balance, agility and co-ordination, and begin to apply these in a range of activities.
 They learn how to participate in team games, developing simple tactics for attacking and defending and how to perform dances using simple movement patterns.

 All children in Key Stage One receive a weekly PE lesson from a specialist sports coach.

-All pupils at Someries Infant and Nursery School regularly participate in our Golden Mile initiative.
+All pupils at Someries Infant School regularly participate in our Golden Mile initiative.